Software Testing with Large Language Models: Survey, Landscape, and Vision: Conclusion

-This paper provides a comprehensive review of the use of LLMs in software testing.
-We have analyzed relevant studies that have utilized LLMs in software testing from both the software testing and LLMs perspectives.
-This paper also highlights the challenges and potential opportunities in this direction.
 It can serve as a roadmap for future research in this area, identifying gaps in our current understanding of the use of LLMs in software testing and highlighting potential avenues for exploration.
 We believe that the insights provided in this paper will be valuable to both researchers and practitioners in the field of software engineering, assisting them in leveraging LLMs to improve software testing practices and ultimately enhance the quality and reliability of software systems.

 \normalem